ryanmoody/ryanmoody/README.md

-# Hello, world!
+# Ryan Moody
-I am a **Front End Software Engineer** working mainly with JavaScript, React, Redux and Node.
+I'm a web developer and designer based out of San Antonio, Texas.